 Then in 2012, while shopping at REI Marina I spied a new Big Sur map!
 Created by National Geographic(“NatGeo”) !!
 Quite a surprise since there’d not been any promotion.
 Of course I immediately bought one to examine.
 You are likely familiar with the NatGeo map format, very colorful with high-quality printing.
 That’s nice, but I wanted to know how it compared to the WP map in coverage and accuracy.
 And a first glance quickly found big problems.

 In the Ventana Wilderness the most heavily used trail has been the Pine Ridge Trail – and its most used camp, by far because of its hot spring, is Sykes Camp (it’s hard to explain the extent of Sykes’ legendary/infamous reputation in central California – but for example, it has a Yelp page!).
 Egregiously, NatGeo’s map had three camps along the Pine Ridge Trail all mis-located – including Sykes Camp.

-I immediately realized what had happened.
-When beginning my own trail mapping in 2000 I first got the latest USFS data from their GIS person in Goleta, the National Forest headquarters, as a basis to start from.
+And I immediately realized what had happened.
+When beginning my own trail mapping in 2009 I first got the latest USFS data from their GIS person in Goleta, the National Forest headquarters, as a basis to start from.
 I did know it would have errors, but knew neither the extent nor which trails or camps were problematic.
 I quickly found some obvious errors without needing any field checking.
 The worst of those were three camps along Pine Ridge Trail incorrectly placed/labeled.
 The Sykes Camp misplacement in particular was important, so I sent an email back to Goleta to report those errors.
 I never got a response.

 So now, in 2012, I realized NatGeo must have gotten that bad camp data from the USFS and used it for their map.
 And of course the map also included all the other errors of the USFS data.